-Saint Louis University's Ignatian Service minor (iServe@SLU) is a cross-disciplinary program that focuses on integrating reflection, leadership, professional formation and community engagement through project-based service-learning that challenges students to help transform St. Louis city while the city transforms their education.
+Saint Louis University’s Ignatian service minor integrates reflection, leadership and professional formation through project-based community engagement.
+Be challenged to help transform a city while the city transforms your education.

-Since this minor is cross-disciplinary, no student can complete the minor without taking elective coursework in more than one department.
+Since this minor is cross-disciplinary, no student can complete the minor without taking elective coursework in multiple departments.
 All eligible elective courses meet two criteria.
-Electives must fulfill at least two of the five learning outcomes of the Ignatian Service minor and require at least 25 credit hours of service-learning as an academic part of the syllabus.
+Electives must fulfill at least two of the five learning outcomes of the Ignatian Service minor and require at least 25 credit hours of service learning as an academic part of the syllabus.

 |Ignatian Service Requirements|